danny24785/game-of-thrones/README.md

 - Wrap character details ul in li of an ordered list, so the list of characters is numbered
 - Styling to add some whitespace between characters

+22-03-2022 - Verion 0.0.4:
+- Fixed IsAlive bullet, now shows yes if no data, shows no if there is data
+- Added location and date of death in parentheses if IsAlive = no
+- Added Gender and IsAlive dropdown placeholders for filters